 Spending an extra NZ$500 buys a better display.
-The HTC Sensation’s screen is 110mm diagonally compared to the Ideos X5′s 97mm.
+The HTC Sensation’s screen is 110mm across the diagonal compared to the Ideos X5’s 97mm.
 This doesn’t sound much.
-More importantly, the Sensation has 960 by 540 pixels while the Ideos X5 is just 800 by 480.
+More important, the Sensation has 960 by 540 pixels while the Ideos X5 is just 800 by 480.

 In practice these numbers add up to a huge difference.